trynthink/scout/docs/tutorials.rst

 Specify early retrofit rates
 ****************************

 ``--retrofit_type`` assumes that a certain portion of technologies are replaced before the end of their useful life each year at a component-specific rate, on top of the portion that is regularly replaced at end-of-life.
-When this option is passes, the user must specify one of "constant" or "increasing", which defines whether the early retrofit rates should remain constant over time or escalated to achieve a certain multiplier by a certain year (e.g., 4X the starting rates by 2035), respectively.
+When this option is passed, the user must specify one of "constant" or "increasing", which defines whether the early retrofit rates should remain constant over time or escalated to achieve a certain multiplier by a certain year (e.g., 4X the starting rates by 2035), respectively.
 If applying a multipler ("increasing"), then ``--retrofit_multiplier`` and ``--retrofit_mult_year`` must also be specified.
 Component-specific rate assumptions are reported in :numref:`retro-tab`.

 ``--retrofit_multiplier`` designates the factor by which early retrofit rates are multiplied.
 Only applicable if ``--retrofit_type`` is specified.